-One of the types of revenue recognition that’s widely used depending on the type of business is called the percentage of completion.
+One of the types of revenue recognition widely used depending on the type of business is the percentage of completion.
 This method recognizes revenue based on how much of a project is complete.
 So, for example, if that roofing company has a large job that’s half complete, they’re going to recognize half of the expenses and half of the revenue.
-What other factors come into play for the percentage of completion methodology and when should you consider it?
+What other factors come into play for the completion methodology percentage, and when should you consider it?
 This graphic helps to explain it.

 The Fourth Industrial Revolution is changing the way people work, using robotics, AI, the Internet of Things, and more.
 By making these innovations easier and more accessible, we’re helping create a future with greater opportunity and equality for all.